 The Artist’s Way workshop, as presented by To Live and Write in Alameda, is a 13-week series designed to help you reconnect with your creativity.
 We use Julia Cameron’s The Artist’s Way Workbook to guide us through her process of returning to that which often gets pushed aside or left behind in our busy lives.

-Thirteen weeks is a serious commitment, and you may find life gets in the way of one or two meetings.
-We will take notes and keep you in the loop to the best of our ability.
+13 weeks is a serious commitment, and you may find life gets in the way of one or two meetings.
+We will take notes and keep you in the loops to the best of our ability.
 You will also have a place in a private Facebook group with other members.
 For 13 weeks, and as far into the future as you would like to keep it alive, this Facebook group is your safe place to connect, explore, reach out, and appreciate each others journey.

 Questions, concerns or suggestions?
 Email: email@example.com